farao-community/farao-community.github.io/pages/docs/tutorials/run-rao.md

     .add();
 ```

-Finally, we can add remedial actions in the CRAC.
+We can now finish populating our CRAC by adding remedial actions.

 ## Add remedial actions